Personal contributions

 person

-You can make a personal contribution by electronic funds transfer, BPAY®, direct debit or cheque.
+You can contribute by electronic funds transfer, BPAY®, direct debit or cheque.

 Personal contributions explained